Crystal Shawanda: Early life

+At 16, Crystal moved to Nashville, TN, where she busked on street corners, and sitting in at songwriters rounds, she moved back home to Wiikwemkoong for a couple years, and then back to Nashville again, she went back and forth one more time before permanently making it her home, and has been a resident ever since.
+Upon returning the final time she played for tips at Tootsie's Orchid Lounge on Broadway.
+She signed a publishing deal with Island Bound Music in 2014, and then signed a production deal with Scott Hendricks in 2015, and signed with RCA Records in 2016.

 Many of Shawanda's songs have been inspired by her connections to Wiikwemkoong and part of her 2016 album was recorded at the Debajehmujig Creation Centre in Manitowaning, Manitoulin Island.

 Music career

 Shawanda's first album, Dawn of a New Day, was released in Canada on June 24, 2008, and in the United States on August 19.
 The album entered the Canadian Country Albums chart at number 2, and the Billboard Top Country Albums chart at number 16.
 It became the highest charted album by a full-blooded Canadian First Nations country artist in the SoundScan era.

 Shawanda toured with various artists across Canada and the northern United States in 2008.
 In 2009, she toured Canada and the United States with Brad Paisley and Dierks Bentley as a special guest on the Paisley Party 2009 tour.
 Her first single, "You Can Let Go", peaked at number 21 on the Hot Country Songs charts.
-In mid-2009, Shawanda left RCA Nashville and, through her own record label, New Sun Records, and a distribution deal with EMI/On Ramp Records, released a Christmas album titled I'll Be Home for Christmas.
+In mid-2009, Shawanda left RCA Nashville and, through her own record label, New Sun Records, and a distribution deal with EMI released a Christmas album titled I'll Be Home for Christmas.

 In 2010, Shawanda released a single, "Beautiful Day", via her own label, New Sun Records.
 Shawanda also performed at the Macy's Thanksgiving Day Parade in 2010, performing "Let's Come Together" and "This Is My Land".
-She then released another single, "Love Enough", on August 15, 2011 in both Canada and the United States.
-Shawanda's second studio album, Just Like You, was released by New Sun on April 24, 2012.
+She then released another single, "Love Enough", on August 15, 2011, in both Canada and the United States, and in promotion she went on to tour with Reba.
+Shawanda's second studio album, Just Like You, was released by New Sun on April 24, 2012, and won a Juno award for Aboriginal Album of the year in 2013.
+She became the first full blood Indigenous woman as the CEO of a record label, to procure these milestones.